ansible/awx/docs/scm_inventory.md

 Because the internal mechanism is different, we need some coverage testing with Ansible versions pre-2.4 and after.

+### Vars Restrictions

+When creating any `scm` type inventory source, the `overwrite_vars` field must be set to `true`.
+This should be enforced by API validation and the UI should also force this setting.

+Why?
+This is because `ansible-inventory` is planned to return group vars at the group-level in its JSON output, but the backported script returns them on the host-level.
+In Ansible 2.4, inventory modules are being refactored into plugins, and showing vars on the group-level depends on this.
+Since it is not possible to _also_ backport the inventory module refactor to prior Ansible versions, this discrepancy can not be resolved.
+While "flattening" the group vars down to the host-level is functionally equivalent, upgrading Ansible would cause an anomaly in variable precedence.

+This future variable precedence problem is avoided by forcing overwriting of variables until Ansible 2.3 is deprecated, after which all updates will consistently utilize group-level variables.

 # Acceptance Criteria Use Cases